We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Campbell Soup Company share price volatility

-Over the last 12 months, Campbell Soup Company's shares have ranged in value from as little as US$43.5437 up to US$53.3728.
+Over the last 12 months, Campbell Soup Company's shares have ranged in value from as little as US$39.7018 up to US$52.4791.
 A popular way to gauge a stock's volatility is its "beta".

 Campbell Soup Company overview

-Campbell Soup Company, together with its subsidiaries, engages in the manufacture and market food and beverage products.
-It operates through Meals & Beverages and Snacks segments.
+Campbell Soup Company, together with its subsidiaries, manufactures and markets food and beverage products the United States and internationally.
+The company operates through Meals & Beverages and Snacks segments.
 The Meals & Beverages segment engages in the retail and foodservice businesses in the United States and Canada.
-This segment provides Campbell's condensed and ready-to-serve soups; Swanson broth and stocks; Pacific Foods broth, soups, and non-dairy beverages; Prego pasta sauces; Pace Mexican sauces; Campbell's gravies, pasta, beans, and dinner sauces; Swanson canned poultry; Plum baby food and snacks; V8 juices and beverages; V8 juices and beverages; and Campbell's tomato juice.
-The Snacks segment retails Pepperidge Farm cookies, crackers, fresh bakery, and frozen products in the United States; Milano cookies and Goldfish crackers; and Snyder's of Hanover pretzels, Lance sandwich crackers, Cape Cod and Kettle Brand potato chips, Late July snacks, Snack Factory Pretzel Crisps, Pop Secret popcorn, Emerald nuts, and other snacking products in the United States and Canada.
+This segment provides Campbell's condensed and ready-to-serve soups; Swanson broth and stocks; Pacific Foods broth, soups, and non-dairy beverages; Prego pasta sauces; Pace Mexican sauces; Campbell's gravies, pasta, beans, and dinner sauces; Swanson canned poultry; Plum baby food and snacks; V8 juices and beverages; and Campbell's tomato juice.
+The Snacks segment retails Pepperidge Farm cookies, crackers, fresh bakery, and frozen products; Milano cookies and Goldfish crackers; and Snyder's of Hanover pretzels, Lance sandwich crackers, Cape Cod and Kettle Brand potato chips, Late July snacks, Snack Factory Pretzel Crisps, Pop Secret popcorn, Emerald nuts, and other snacking products.
 This segment is also involved in the retail business in Latin America.
-The company sells its products through retail food chains, mass discounters and merchandisers, club stores, convenience stores, drug stores, and dollar stores, as well as e-commerce and other retail, commercial, and non-commercial establishments; and independent contractor distributors.
-Campbell Soup Company was founded in 1869 and is headquartered in Camden, New Jersey.
+It sells its products through retail food chains, mass discounters and merchandisers, club stores, convenience stores, drug stores, and dollar stores, as well as e-commerce and other retail, commercial, and non-commercial establishments, and independent contractor distributors.
+The company was founded in 1869 and is headquartered in Camden, New Jersey.

 Frequently asked questions